FancyMelon/Coolgo-Map/README.md

 Author: Fancy Mao, Jason Wei, and VIctor Wu from ECE 2T4, University of Toronto

 # Get-Started
 A simple tutorial on how to use Coolgo Map.
-Basically, there are two modes for you to interact.
-One is to Find the intersection, and the other is to Find directions for you to navigate.
+There are two modes for you to interact: Find the intersection, and Find directions.

 ## Show the Menu
 To show the menu and know more about the oprations, please click the "hamburger" icon on the right side.